Landlord-Tech/opp-landing-page/withNoPetCalculator/withnopetcalculator.md

   Did you know recent studies show that 72%-90% of tenants have an animal? (see links below)
+sec3Desc: With new websites popping up daily selling fraudulent ESA letters for as low as $39, this loophole is being abused nationwide.
+We have a validation process and typically find that 50%-70% of ESA letters are fraudulent.
+By eliminating this upfront, we can greatly reduce the number of fraudulent animals in your rentals, which greatly reduces damages.
+With less damage, you will have a shorter, and more cost-effective, turnaround time to rent your property to the next tenant.
 sec5Desc: Time is money.
 Communicating with tenants about waste management policies, issues, or how to get an animal, etc. can take a lot of a property manager’s time.
 OurPetPolicy clearly outlines these matters so that all you